PVProu/MessiCoin-Token/README.md

 ## 👨‍💻 About the Author

 This project was built as part of my journey into Web3 and smart contract development.
-I'm passionate about combining **technology, creativity, and freedom**, and I'm actively exploring roles in blockchain, Web3, or fintech ecosystems.
+I'm passionate about combining **technology, creativity, and freedom**.

-> Let's connect!
-If you'd like to test, audit, or collaborate, feel free to reach out via GitHub or LinkedIn.

 ---